Bolas de Berlim

 Makes about 22 pastries

-Step into Confeitaria Nacional near Lisbon’s Rossio Square and you will find an array of pastries.
-Bolas de Berlim are doughnut like balls of yeast raised dough, dusted with sugar.
+Bolas de Berlim are very popular in Lisbon.
+Step into Confeitaria Nacional near Lisbon’s Rossio Square and you will find an array of pastries including Bolas de Berlim, which are doughnut like balls of yeast raised dough, dusted with sugar.
 Offered up are plain Berlims and those filled with a pastry cream.
 Now you can make them at home as a last treat for Carnival.
 A perfect holiday treat for breakfast as well as dessert.
 My friend Maria who is a pastry chef and instructor in Lisbon shared her recipe with me which I have adapted here.
 It isn’t difficult.
 Just patience is required.
 See note at end before beginning.

 - Three ¼ ounce (21 gr)packages dry yeast or 1 ounce fresh cake yeast (30 gr)